miyako/4d-plugin-app-store-tools/README.md

 ------------|------|----
 date  |TEXT|The date that the app receipt expires

-This command reads the date that the app receipt expires.
+This command reads the date that the app receipt expires recorded in the App store receipt.

 ```